Benchmarking Augmentation Methods for Learning Robust Navigation Agents: the Winning Entry of the 2021 iGibson Challenge: INTRODUCTION

 \section{INTRODUCTION}

-To operate effectively in the real world, mobile robots must be able to skillfully navigate through their environment.
+Mobile robots must be able to skillfully navigate through their environments to operate effectively in the real world.
 For example, home assistant robots must be able to go from room to room in order to help humans with daily chores.
-But autonomous navigation is a difficult challenge that typically requires robots to understand and reason about its surroundings using visual sensors.
-Fortunately, several recent works have shown promising results using deep reinforcement learning (DRL) to successfully deploy robots that navigate in the real world~\cite{srcc,yokoyama2021success}.
+However, autonomous navigation is a difficult challenge that typically requires robots to understand and reason about their surroundings using visual sensors.
+Fortunately, several recent works using deep reinforcement learning have shown promising results by deploying robots that can successfully navigate in novel environments in the real world~\cite{srcc, yokoyama2021success}.

-PointGoal Navigation~\cite{anderson2018evaluation} is a well-studied task, in which the agent is tasked to reach a target coordinate location in its environment.
-However, it typically assumes static environments without any dynamic obstacles, a far-cry from real homes and offices that may contain humans, pets, and small obstacles.
-To this end, the recent iGibson Challenge \cite{2021igibsonchallenge} at the 2021 CVPR conference was designed to encourage researchers to investigate two new tasks: Interactive Navigation (InteractiveNav) and Social Navigation (SocialNav).
+One well-studied task, PointGoal Navigation~\cite{anderson2018evaluation}, challenges the agent to reach a target coordinate location in its environment.
+However, it typically assumes the environment is static and devoid of dynamic objects, a far-cry from real homes and offices that may contain moving humans and pets or small movable obstacles and furniture.
+The recent iGibson Challenge \cite{2021igibsonchallenge} at the 2021 CVPR conference was designed to encourage researchers to investigate two modified versions of PointNav that are more difficult: Interactive Navigation (InteractiveNav) and Social Navigation (SocialNav).
 In InteractiveNav, the agent must reach the goal while pushing aside movable obstacles that obstruct the path.
-For SocialNav, the agent must avoid collisions with humans walking across the environment that may not yield.
+For SocialNav, the agent must reach the goal while avoiding collisions with humans walking across the environment that may not yield.

-These dynamic tasks impose new challenges previously unseen in static navigation settings.
-For InteractiveNav, the agent needs to distinguish moveable and unmovable objects, and learn how to push movable ones in the proper directions to form shorter paths to the goal.
-For SocialNav, the agent has to predict the trajectory of pedestrians and plan paths that avoid collisions.
-Furthermore, while there are large datasets for static 3D environments such as Gibson \cite{Xia_2018_CVPR} and Matterport3D \cite{Matterport3D}, datasets for dynamic environments that include properly arranged individually interactable furniture are much sparser; for iGibson Challenge 2021, only eight training and five evaluation scenes were available.
+These dynamic tasks impose new challenges that are absent in static navigation settings.
+For InteractiveNav, the agent must distinguish between moveable and unmovable objects, and learn how to push movable ones if necessary in the proper directions to form shorter paths to the goal.
+For SocialNav, the agent must avoid the trajectories of nearby pedestrians and reach the goal without colliding with any of them.
+Another factor that makes dynamic navigation tasks even more difficult is the sparsity of data available for simulating dynamic environments; while there are large datasets for static 3D environments such as Gibson \cite{Xia_2018_CVPR} and HM3D \cite{ramakrishnan2021hm3d}, datasets for dynamic environments that include individually interactable and properly arranged furniture are much sparser.
+For the 2021 iGibson Challenge, only eight training scenes were available.